Muhammad Muhammad Taib: Personal life

-Muhammad married his first wife, Asbi Rohani Asnan, during his early teaching days in Tanjung Malim and they have four daughters and one son together.
-He had also married the daughter of the late Sultan of Selangor, Sultan Salahuddin Abdul Aziz Shah Alhaj ibni Almarhum Sultan Hisamuddin Alam Shah Tengku Puteri Zahariah binti Sultan Salehuddin Abdul Aziz Shah who also known as Kuyah, but later divorced.
-He was given the style Yang Amat Mulia during this time and Yang Berhormat Mulia later.
-The couple had one son but had later divorced.
-He also married Dr Rodzina Hayati Tajul Ariffin, having 4 sons and a daughter together.
+Muhammad first married Asbi Rohani Asnan during his early teaching career in Tanjung Malim, and they had four daughters and one son together.

+He later married Tengku Puteri Zahariah binti Sultan Salahuddin Abdul Aziz Shah, the daughter of the late Sultan of Selangor, Sultan Salahuddin Abdul Aziz Shah.
+During this marriage, he was granted the honorific title Yang Amat Mulia and later Yang Berhormat Mulia.
+The couple had one son before divorcing.

+Muhammad also married Dr. Rodzina Hayati Tajul Ariffin, with whom he had four sons and one daughter.